qe7/qe7/README.md

 ## Projects

 Projects I took somewhat seriously.
+Many of my projects have been deleted over the years, so this list will be short for a while.

 > [!Note]
 > If prefixed with "[A]," the project is in an archived state.